-I have a device that allows me to monitor the solar charge and conduct a pass-through, which means, while the Bioenno Lithium Iron Phosphate Battery is getting solar-charged, I can still use my Yaesu FT-857D to RX and TX — no down-time at all.
+I have a device that allows me to monitor the solar charge and conduct a pass-through, which means, while the Bioenno Lithium Ion Phosphate Battery is getting solar-charged, I can still use my Yaesu FT-857D to RX and TX — no down-time at all.

-The Bioenno Foldable Solar Panels at 28 Watts is more than strong enough to quickly charge up my Bioenno Lithium Iron Phosphate Battery; the pass-through feature is like plugging in my Yaesu FT-857D into my house power-let.
+The Bioenno Foldable Solar Panels at 28 Watts is more than strong enough to quickly charge up my Bioenno Lithium Ion Phosphate Battery; the pass-through feature is like plugging in my Yaesu FT-857D into my house power-let.

 The silver device is a cigarette lighter transformer that allows me to plug in my Powerwerx transformer in a vehicle, plane, or ship.
 The silver device allows me to plug any 110v device for operations.

 On 19-September-2020, from 1830-2200 Hours PDT, I volunteered my auxiliary communications skills to the San Francisco Radio Club, which in turn volunteered me and others, to provide support for sailboat racing team venturing out to the Farallons —The Red Triangle.